liberation/django-swallow/doc/source/index.rst

 **If** you use default ``Configuration`` swallow directories, you **must** define this path.
 It will be used as the root directory for every configuration that has not defined custom swallow directory.
+If you don't know, most likely you will need to define this constant.

 ``SWALLOW_CONFIGURATION_MODULES``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~